FedFDP: Fairness-Aware Federated Learning with Differential Privacy: Experiments

+In response to \textbf{RQ3}, we performed extensive hyper-parameter experiments.
+In Table~\ref{table:diff_eps_experiments}, we observed results under fixed privacy budgets $\epsilon = \{1.0, 2.0, 3.0, 4.0\}$.
+Table~\ref{table:diff_target_accuracy_experiments} presents experiments aiming at fixed target accuracies $\{80\%, 85\%, 90\%, 95\%\}$.
+Fig.~\ref{fig:optimal_lambda} explores the existence of an optimal $\lambda$, with results consistent with those in Section~\ref{sec:guarantees}.
+The influence of the clipping norm $C$ is investigated in Fig.~\ref{fig:optimal_C}, and the effect of the noise multiplier $\sigma$ is examined in Fig.~\ref{fig:sigma_acc_psi}.

-\textbf{Impact of Different $\lambda$.} We investigated the correlation between $\lambda$ and $\Psi$ in the \method algorithm.
-As depicted in Figure \ref{fig:optimal_lambda}, our findings align with the theoretical analysis: an initial increase in $\lambda$ leads to a decrease in $\Psi$, followed by an increase, indicating the existence of an optimal $\lambda$.
+\textbf{Impact of Different $\lambda$.} In Section \ref{subsec:optimal_lambda}, we derive a closed-form solution for $\lambda^*$, which, however, relies on constants or upper bounds (e.g., $L$, $\mu$, $G$, $\Gamma$) whose specific values change with different models, datasets, and loss functions.
+Therefore, we conduct the experiment in Fig. \ref{fig:optimal_lambda} to investigate the practical range of $\lambda^*$.
+We investigated the correlation between $\lambda$ and $\Psi$ in the \method algorithm.
+As depicted in Fig. \ref{fig:optimal_lambda}, our findings align with the theoretical analysis: an initial increase in $\lambda$ leads to a decrease in $\Psi$, followed by an increase, indicating the existence of an optimal $\lambda$.

 \textbf{Impact of Different $C$.} We emphasized that excessively large or small values of $C$ cannot ensure both performance and fairness simultaneously.
-As illustrated in Figure \ref{fig:optimal_C}, we examined the correlation between $C$, performance, and fairness across two datasets, with $C$ taking values in the range [0.01, 0.1, 1, 5, 10].
+As illustrated in Fig. \ref{fig:optimal_C}, we examined the correlation between $C$, performance, and fairness across two datasets, with $C$ taking values in the range \{0.01, 0.1, 1, 5, 10\}.
 Although $\Psi$ reaches its minimum when $C=1$, the model does not converge due to excessive noise addition.
 As $C$ continues to increase, the model's performance further deteriorates, resulting in an increase in $\Psi$.
 When $C=0.1$, both accuracy and $\Psi$ achieve relatively good performance.

-\textbf{Different $\epsilon$.} We conducted experiments with $\epsilon = [1, 2, 3, 4]$ on the FashionMNIST dataset, as detailed in Table \ref{table:diff_eps_experiments}.
-For $\epsilon = [1, 2, 3]$, we allowed larger values of $\epsilon$ to support more iterations.
-At $\epsilon = 4$, we supported a smaller noise multiplier $\sigma = 1.65$ with a similar number of iterations as at $\epsilon = 3$.
-The experimental results demonstrate that \method consistently achieves performance on par with the best baseline in terms of accuracy across various privacy budgets.
-In terms of fairness, the improvements are 9.1\%, 8.7\%, 67.2\%, and 32.1\%, respectively.